EMERGING MARKETS-Latam stocks choppy on Europe worries

-German Chancellor Angela Merkel warned that Europe faced its "toughest hour since World War Two."
-She urged her party to set aside its misgivings about the euro and accept closer political integration as a solution to the bloc's deepening debt crisis.
-For details, see [ID:nLDE7AD01R]

-"The markets worry that these types of solutions are going to take a lot of time," said Luis Rodriguez, analyst at Mexico City brokerage Finamex.
-"What we need right now is an intervention that's going to recover market confidence."
+SAO PAULO Nov 14 Latin American stocks seesawed early Monday, as hopes over the new leadership in Italy and Greece came up against worries that the highly indebted euro zone nations could help push the region into recession.

-Nor did data improve the global mood.
-Euro zone industrial production fell 2 percent in September, pointing to a sharp contraction toward the end of the year and a growing threat of a fall back into recession.
-[ID:nL5E7ME1RE]
+European economic data didn't help the market's mood.
+Euro zone industrial production fell 2 percent in September, pointing to a sharp contraction towards the end of the year and a growing threat of a fall back into recession.
+For details, see [ID:nL5E7ME1RE]

+That index, as well as others throughout Latin America, rallied last week on hopes that Italian austerity measures would help the euro zone's third biggest economy grapple with its massive -- and, some say, unsustainable -- debt load.

+But markets around the world soured Monday as the appointments of technocrats to lead Italy and Greece were unable to counter doubts about what steps might come next.
+[ID:nL5E7ME10L]

-The euro zone sovereign debt crisis has rattled markets for two years, boosting fears the global economy could struggle for years as developed nations try to reduce heavy debt loads.
-Slower economic expansion abroad could brake demand for exports from Latin America, including key materials soy, iron and copper, as well as drawing investors away from riskier emerging market assets.
+The euro zone sovereign debt crisis has rattled markets for two years, boosting fears the global economy could struggle for years as developed nations extract themselves from the mire of debt.

+Adding to those worries, the Organisation for Economic Co-operation and Development said that no major economies will escape a slowdown.
+[ID:nL5E7ME1M6]

 "The doubt for the next few years will be whether (European austerity measures) have a bigger effect on debt levels or on growth," said Andre Perfeito, chief economist with Gradual Investimentos in Sao Paulo.